 - The positives include increased energy, weight loss, clearer skin, stronger hair and nails, and better sleep.
 Shopping and cooking Whole30 is also becoming easier and more part of our natural everyday life.

-- On the other hand, the negative is that adding Focus T25 to my daily routine means everything hurts.
+- On the other hand, the negative is that adding Focus T25 from Beachbody On Demand to my daily routine means everything hurts.
 I’m sore.
 Muscles I didn’t even know I had are sore.
 But as the days progress, the workouts are feeling easier — not easy at all, but easier.

 Whole30 Round 2 Day 7